 We're pleased to offer discounted "Event Ticket" day return tickets for £2.00 per person.
-You must print out and complete the Event Tram Voucher before travelling.
+You must print out and complete the tram event ticket voucher before travelling, which will entitle you to the reduced rate.
 You can buy an Event Ticket from the ticket machines on tram stop platforms.
 Keep the voucher with you, as ticket inspectors may ask to see it.
 Full details on Event Tickets can be found on the tram operator's website.

 Megabus operate direct long distance coaches to destinations across the UK including London, Birmingham, Leeds, Cardiff, Newcastle, Bristol and Plymouth Attendees starting their journey in Scotland may wish to consider booking two Megabus tickets, changing at Newcastle or Leeds.
 Be sure to leave plenty of time to change coaches in case of delays.

-National Express also operates services direct from Nottingham to destinations across the UK, including London and London airports, Birmingham, Manchester, Leeds, Liverpool, Swansea, Cardiff and Glasgow.
+National Express also operates direct services to Nottingham from destinations across the UK, including London and London airports, Birmingham, Manchester, Leeds, Liverpool, Swansea, Cardiff and Glasgow.

 Both Megabus and National Express operate from Station Street.
 From here, it's a twenty minute walk to Nottingham Conference Centre, or a short tram ride from the station.